 There are four “cups” in Mario Kart: the Mushroom Cup, the Flower Cup, the Star Cup, and the Special Cup.
 Each cup has a series of four tracks, and while the makeup of each cup varies, Rainbow Road always appears as the final test.
 It’s the hardest, so it has to come last.

-Victoria National is set to host the Korn Ferry Tour Championship for the first time this weekend.
-After moving from Atlantic Beach Country Club, which was seen as a cupcake, the season’s final event will now be played on the most difficult golf course on the schedule.
-Players (and fans) will either love or hate the move to this death trap.
+Victoria National is set to host the Korn Ferry Tour Championship for the fourth time this weekend.
+After moving from Atlantic Beach Country Club, which was seen as a cupcake, the season’s final event is now played on the most difficult golf course on the schedule.
+Players (and fans) will either love or hate the death trap.
 But I’m here to tell you that it’s freaking awesome.

 I completely understand if you wish this event were played on another golf course.
 Plenty of less penal courses are capable of determining a worthy set of new PGA Tour members.
 I myself am not usually a proponent of extremely difficult layouts.
 This, however, is a unique event.
 It’s the last chance for Korn Ferry Tour players to gain access to the biggest golf tour in the world, and Victoria National is going to administer the final test.